ip-tools/python-epo-ops-client/README.md

 2. Create an app
 3. Record the app's consumer key and secret in `tests/secrets.py` (see `secrets.py.example`)
-4.  `py.test -s --cov-report html --cov-report term --cov epo_ops tests`
+4.  `py.test -s -v --lf --cov-report html --cov-report term --cov epo_ops tests`

 The tests must be run with a working internet connection, since both OPS and the [mock Apiary services][Apiary OPS] are online.